-To protect its global infrastructure and its customers’ servers, OVH offers a firewall that can be configured and integrated into the Anti-DDoS (VAC) solution: the Firewall Network.
-This is an option that will enable you to limit how much your service is exposed to attacks from the public network.
+To protect its global infrastructure and its customers’ servers, OVH offers a firewall that can be configured and integrated into the Anti-DDoS solution: the Network Firewall.
+This is an option you can use to limit your service's exposure to attacks from the public network.

-- You must have an OVH service with a Firewall Network (Dedicated Server, VPS, Public Cloud instance, Private Cloud, Failover IP, etc.)
+- an OVH service with a Network Firewall (Dedicated Server, VPS, Public Cloud instance, Private Cloud, Failover IP, etc.)

-The Firewall Network protects the IPs that are associated with a machine.
-You must therefore configure each IP separately; it is not possible to configure the server as a whole.
+The Network Firewall protects the IPs that are associated with a server.
+As a result, you need to configure each IP separately.
+You cannot configure the server as a whole.

 You can set up to 20 rules per IP.

-The firewall is enabled automatically upon each DDoS attack, and cannot be disabled before the attack ends.
-This is why it is important to keep the firewall rules up to date.
-As a default setting you do not have any configured rules, so all connections can be set up.
-If you do have any, remember to check your firewall rules regularly, even if you disable it.
+The firewall is enabled automatically whenever a DDoS attack is launched, and cannot be disabled before the attack ends.
+This is why it is important to keep your firewall rules up-to-date.
+By default, you do not have any configured rules to start with, so all connections can be set up.
+If you have any, we recommend checking them regularly, even if the firewall is disabled.

-- The UDP fragmentation is blocked (DROP) as a default setting.
-When you enable the Firewall Network, if you use a VPN, remember to correctly configure your maximum transmission unit (MTU).
+- The UDP fragmentation is blocked (DROP) by default.
+When you enable the Network Firewall, if you use a VPN, remember to configure your maximum transmission unit (MTU) correctly.
 For example, on OpenVPN, you can tick

 For each rule you must choose: